Orlando Arcia Player Props: Braves vs. Angels

-Orlando Arcia -- with a slugging percentage of .545 in his past 10 games, including two home runs -- will be in action for the Atlanta Braves against the Los Angeles Angels, with Griffin Canning on the hill, on July 31 at 7:20 PM ET.
+The Atlanta Braves, including Orlando Arcia and his .545 slugging percentage over his past 10 games, take on starter Patrick Sandoval and the Los Angeles Angels at Truist Park, Tuesday at 7:20 PM ET.

-In his previous game he had a one-hit showing (1-for-2) against the Brewers.
+In his previous game he had a hitless performance (0-for-3) against the Angels.

 Orlando Arcia Game Info & Props vs. the Angels